Yellowstone County News: History

-In October 2014, former Republican lawmaker, Jonathan McNiven and his wife Tana purchased the Yellowstone County News.
+In June 1994, Pete and Rebecca Tescher-Robison purchased the News from the Oberlies and moved the office back to the Worden, Montana area.
+In October 2014, former Republican lawmaker Jonathan McNiven and his wife Tana purchased the Yellowstone County News.
 Jonathan announced in November 2014, after being re-elected to his third term in the Montana House of Representatives, that he would be finishing the rest of his term that year but would be stepping down from his position to take over the newspaper.
-McNiven and his wife became the fourth owners of the paper.